muhammadshaban89/learn-kubernetes/NetworkPolicy/Lab.md

 ***Then create "Denny all Policy" and check connectivity.**

 ```
-#• 	 → Targets all Pods in the namespace.
+#• 	 podSelector: {}→ Targets all Pods in the namespace.
-#• 	 → Applies only to incoming traffic.
+#• 	 policyTypes:→ Applies only to incoming traffic.
 #• 	No  rules → Means deny all ingress by default.

 apiVersion: networking.k8s.io/v1